a programming language without fluff

 EXAMPLE_CLAUDE.md is a CLAUDE.md template that teaches Claude (or other AI coding assistants) how to write correct Moxie code.
 Drop it into your project's CLAUDE.md to get accurate code generation that respects Moxie's restrictions and patterns.

-├── build.sh # Compiler build (patched GOROOT + LLVM linking)
+├── build.sh # Bootstrap build script

-├── jsruntime/ # JS host shims for WASM target (channels, domains, browser bridges)
+├── jsruntime/ # JS host shims for WASM target

 ├── src/ # Target-side sources (compiled INTO programs)

-│ ├── runtime/ # Runtime: scheduler, channels, GC, spawn
+│ ├── runtime/ # Runtime: scheduler, channels, arena, spawn, stringers

 │ ├── internal/task/ # Cooperative task system, context switching